lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Optimizing Accelerated Computing
 --------------------------------

-Backend.AI provides configuration UI for internal control variable in ``nthreads-var``.
+GPU Platform provides configuration UI for internal control variable in ``nthreads-var``.
-Backend.AI sets this value equal to the number of session's CPU cores by default, which has the effect of accelerating typical high-performance computing workloads.
+GPU Platform sets this value equal to the number of session's CPU cores by default, which has the effect of accelerating typical high-performance computing workloads.
 Nevertheless, for some multi-thread workloads, multiple processes using OpenMP are used at same time, resulting in an abnormally large number of threads and significant performance degradation.